 Panelists will discuss the successes and challenges of Sheridan College and other campuses and districts.
 Lessons learned from Sheridan and other energy master plans will be presented for adaptability to NYC’s goals.

-Jon Lemmond, Baumann Consulting
+Jonathan Lemmond, Baumann Consulting

 Oliver Baumann, Baumann Consulting